 About Megan

-I’m Dr Megan c.
-Hayes. equal parts researcher, writer & relentless optimist.
+I’m equal parts researcher, writer, mentor, & relentless optimist.

 I am fascinated with words – and I’m equally fascinated with how words create wellbeing.

-I drink copious amounts of tea, am usually reading five books at once, and I’m extremely glad you’re here.
+I drink copious amounts of tea, can usually be found reading five books at once, and I’m extremely glad you’re here.

 A Brief Timeline…